gmanley/singal/README.md

 3. Modify said files with your mysql information
 4. run `rake db:migrate` in app directory
 5. Rename picasa.yml.example and modify information
-6. run `rake db:parse` to cache photo information (may take some time depending on amount of images and your connection/computer).
+6. run `rake picasa:parse` to cache photo information (may take some time depending on amount of images and your connection/computer).
 7. run `ruby application.rb` in app directory